-Teleworking and accidents at work in seven European countries - Eurogip-180/E - 08/2023
+Teleworking and accidents at work in seven European countries - Eurogip-180/E - 09/2023

-Moreover, as Eurofound [6] stresses, mobile working and teleworking go more easily hand-in-hand with what is called "presenteeism", i.e. the fact of also working when one cannot be fully productive because of an inappropriate physical or mental condition (e.g. in case of illness).
-When working at a distance, a worker could convince themselves that they have sufficient energy to work despite the illness, with an increased risk for their health, instead of resting and recovering.
+Moreover, as Eurofound [6] stresses, mobile working and teleworking go more easily hand-in-hand with what is called "presenteeism", i.e. the fact of working when one cannot be fully productive because of an inappropriate physical or mental condition (e.g. in case of illness).
+When working remotely, a worker could convince themselves that they have sufficient energy to work despite the illness, with an increased risk for their health, instead of resting and recovering.